Squibs/freeCodeCamp/Relational Database/Celestial Bodies Database/README.md

 # Celestial Bodies Database

+<p align="center"><img src="./Celestial Bodies Database ER Diagram.png" height="500" alt="Screenshot of my Celestial Bodies Database entity relationship diagram."/></p>

+<em>Completed October 28, 2022</em>

 It has been a long time coming for me to start learning how to build my own database.
 I've learned a lot through freeCodeCamp, and figured I should continue going through their lessons / challenges for other parts of web development.
 I've had a small amount of previous experience in working with databases, but none of what I have learned previously really stuck with me.

-I wanted to plan out the structure of the database, first, before I started creating it in PostgreSQL.
-It makes everything easier for myself to visualize.
-So I created this entity-relationship diagram:
+I wanted to plan out the structure of the database first before I started creating it in PostgreSQL.
+It made everything easier for myself to visualize.

-<p align="center"><img src="./Celestial Bodies Database ER Diagram.png" height="500" alt="Screenshot of my Celestial Bodies Database entity relationship diagram."/></p>

-Next to each database table, I have how the table will be declared when I am making the database.
-I also included some example entries for each table, to help myself get going on that end, as well.
+Next to each database table, I have the console commands needed to create the table written out.
+I also included some example entries for each table, to help myself get going as well.

 I wanted to really make sure I went onto the Codeally virtual machine with as much planned out as I could, for my own ease, and so if anything went wrong with the database not being saved due to the virtual machine going to sleep or anything else, I could recreate what I have with ease.